Lrlalie/suite-meteopollution/README.md

 <>
 ```
 you will reach codes, search for the Icon Buttons and select a part of code, for instance :
+copy-paste this code
+#### in meteo-pollution.component.html
 ```
 <button mat-icon-button>
 <mat-icon>menu</mat-icon>
 </button>
 ```
-copy-paste this code in meteo-pollution.component.html

-### Models and city.model.ts
-in Shared (path : app/shared)
-Handly, create a folder names Models, and in Models, create a file names city.model.ts
+### in shared : creation folder : Models and in Models create file :city.model.ts
-in cities.model.ts
 ```
 export class City{
 public name:string;
-public position: number;
+public position: Position;
 }
 ```
 #### in meteo-pollution.component.ts: add